django-cms/django-cms/docs/reference/configuration.rst

 If set to ``True``, the CMS will always refresh the content of the page after edit action, just as in django CMS 4.1 and before.

-Only use this setting of your custom plugins have issues with the new partial content refresh when editing. **If you need to set this, make sure to report an issue on GitHub.**
+Only use this setting if your custom plugins have issues with the new partial content refresh when editing. **If you need to set this, make sure to report an issue on GitHub.**